Awhalen1999/etch/docs/tech.md

 ## the CLI client

 **Where the game lives.** Single-player.
 All game logic in TypeScript.
+Bun is the runtime (required for OpenTUI's Bun FFI bindings into the native Zig rendering core). pnpm is still the workspace package manager.

-- Runs locally in the player's terminal via `npx @etch/cli`
+- Runs locally in the player's terminal via `npx etch`
-- Renders the UI with [Ink](https://github.com/vadimdemedes/ink) — React for the terminal
+- Renders the UI with [OpenTUI](https://github.com/anomalyco/opentui) — a React
+  reconciler over a native Zig core.
+JSX intrinsics are lowercase (`<box>`, `<text>`, `<input>`, `<select>`, …).
+Color and layout flow through the same React tree the rest of the UI uses.
 - Stores state in `~/.etch/`:
   - `account.json` — `{ name, token }` (created on first launch)
   - `save.json` — game state (depth, stamina, inventory, deepest, queen flag)